 “We wish to know why—the Herald is here—you seek silence of name … of course, we honor your request, but we seek answers!
 We will receive answers about the one that does not belong!”
 The figure said, shifting back and forth ominously.

 Inari laughed, breaking the tension.
 “You always ask the strangest requests, Herald.Herald.
 If you do not wish for me to call you by your real name, as always, I understand.
 Why not use your title?”
 Her voice seemed to carry a hint of guile as she asked, “Or we could use Sekhmet?”

 Gloria burst into notes of laughter.
 “I almost forgot about that little joke Śiva made!”

-“Respect—respect to a Herold!”
+“Respect—respect to a Herald!”
 The Figure hissed but was quelled by another pressure of cold atmosphere burst from Gloria.

 Sora was slightly confused.
 Is the crack talking to them?
 Why can’t I hear it?

 “No harm, Herald,” Gloria’s features almost turned impish.
 “It is an inside joke.
 Oh, you are so curious.”
 She hummed with a glint in her eye.
 “Oh, Sekhmet is fine?
 Very well.”
 Gloria finished with light laughter.